orchestral/testbench/README.md

 }
 ```

-To reduce setup configuration, you could use `testing` database connection via setting it up under `getEnvironmentSetUp()` or by defining it under PHPUnit Configuration File:
+To reduce setup configuration, you could use `testing` database connection (`:memory:` with `sqlite` driver) via setting it up under `getEnvironmentSetUp()` or by defining it under PHPUnit Configuration File:

 ```xml
 <phpunit>